mierl/ZHT/Readme.txt

 REPLICATION_TYPE=0
 NUM_REPLICAS=0

 NUM_REPLICAS specify the number of replicas that you want to set, 0 means no replica.
-For most of applications 3 is adequate.(Now replica has some problem, we’re fixing it, so please set both of them to be 0.)
+For most of applications 3 is adequate.(Now replica has some problem, we’re fixing it, so please set both of them to be 0 for now.)